mmvvff/aamne_decompr/README.md

 ├── 3_output/               # Output files
 ```

+If you prefer not to use your local machine, you may also explore setting up an [R-server in Linux](https://github.com/mmvvff/r_ubuntu).

 The above folder structure draws on [Ties de Kok's suggestions](https://towardsdatascience.com/how-to-keep-your-research-projects-organized-part-1-folder-structure-10bd56034d3a).
 The first lines of code in all scripts include these suggestions to facilitate the creation of subfolders.

 The data used in this project comes from the OECD's Analytical AMNE [database](https://www.oecd.org/en/data/datasets/multinational-enterprises-and-global-value-chains.html).
 You will need to download this data separately and place it in the `1_data/` directory.
 Please refer to the OECD website for access and usage terms.

-The scripts in this project can handle both the 2018 and 2023 versions of aAAMNE.
+The scripts in this project can handle both the 2018 and 2023 versions of aAMNE.
-It depends on the researcher's judgement which version to use.
+The choice between versions depends on the researcher's judgment and specific research needs.

 ## Usage